xilaluna/xilaluna.com/src/pages/blog/my-macos-terminal-setup.md

 ![zshrcfilething.png](/images/blog/zshrcfilething.png)

 After this is done all that you have to do is enter the `p10k configure` command and your done.
-You know have a super personalized terminal.
+You now have a super personalized terminal.

 ## Conclusion